turingschool-examples/little-esty-shop/doc/user_stories.md

 ## Github API Consumption

-For each of these stories, you will need to hit an endpoint provided by the GitHub API in order to serve the date required on your site.
+For each of these stories, you will need to hit an endpoint provided by the GitHub API in order to serve the data required on your site.

 ```
 GitHub API: Repo Name